Holtder/talos/README.md

 # Talos

-(These notes are still very much a WiP; Talos was developed on Ubuntu 18.04 in Python 3.6)
+(These notes are still very much a WiP; Talos is being developed on WSL-Ubuntu 18.04 in Python 3.6)

 ## Installation